ArminJo/JK-BMSToPylontechCAN/README.md

 # Principle of operation
 1. A request to deliver all informations is sent to the BMS (1.85 ms).
-2. Wait and receive the The BMS status frame (0.18 to 1 ms + 25.5 ms).
+2. Wait and receive the BMS status frame (wait for 0.18 to 1 ms + receive 25.5 ms).
 3. The BMS status frame is stored in a buffer and parity and other plausi checks are made.
 4. The cell data are converted and enhanced to fill the JKConvertedCellInfoStruct.
    Other frame data are mapped to a C structure.